amirfounder/amirfounder-components-library/readme.md

-# Amir Founder Component Library
+# Amir Sharapov (@amirfounder) Component Library

 ## Usage

-This is a componenet library for the react language.
+A componenet library for the ReactJS Framework, built to be used by the @amirfounder brand.

+### Components

+- Button
+- Column
+- Container
+- Header
+- Heading
+- Input
+- Link
+- Logo
+- Menu
+- Modal
+- Page
+- Paragraph
+- Section

 ## Dependencies: